Baby Gender Mentor: Accuracy of the test disputed

-There are multiple legal challenges and investigations under way.
+There are multiple legal challenges and investigations underway.
 Gail O'Conner, a spokesperson for the Illinois State Attorney General, says that they are investigating PregnancyStore.com for possible fraud.
 No fraud charges were ever made against PregnancyStore.com.Florida Congressman Jim Davis has urged the FDA to investigate Acu-Gen, and the Florida Attorney General has opened an investigation against Acu-Gen. A law firm named Gainey & McKenna has filed a class action lawsuit and at least one other firm is inviting people to contact them about their legal rights if they are unhappy with the results of their test.
 Gainey & McKenna's lawsuit seeks to bar the company from false advertising in marketing its test and to compel the firm to honor its money-back guarantee.
 The law firm cites seven areas of contention, including the veracity of the accuracy claims and the violation of HIPAA and other laws.